 There are tons of mushrooms out there, and more and more of them are finding their way to markets.Continue to 5 of 5 below.

 How to Cook Mushrooms

 Too many fine mushrooms are ruined by slow, stewing heat.
 Mushrooms are at their best when quickly cooked over very high heat so as they release their liquid it is cooked off quickly.
-See How to Saute Mushrooms for specifics.

-Mushrooms are also delicious grilled (if they're large enough), cooked in soups, and used in a stuffing.
+Mushrooms are also delicious grilled (if they're large enough), cooked in soups, and used in stuffing.
 This Cream of Mushroom Soup is a favorite at my house, as is this Mushroom-Stuffed Winter Squash